apache/spark/PULL_REQUEST_WORKFLOW.rst

 11) There is a special case of static checks.
-In case the above logic determines that the CI image needs to be build, we run long and more comprehensive version of static checks - including Pylint, MyPy, Flake8.
+In case the above logic determines that the CI image needs to be build, we run long and more comprehensive version of static checks - including Pylint, Mypy, Flake8.
 And those tests are run on all files, no matter how many files changed.
     In case the image is not built, we run only simpler set of changes - the longer static checks that require CI image are skipped, and we only run the tests on the files that changed in the incoming commit - unlike pylint/flake8/mypy, those static checks are per-file based and they should not miss any